-Requirements before submission: In order to submit the dissertation, the candidate must have:

-- Finished all courses of the PhD program. - At least 1 article (as first author) in a peer-reviewed journal in the Science Citation Index, and some papers in relevant peer-reviewed and indexed conferences.
+- Requirements before submission: In order to submit the dissertation, the candidate must have: - Finished all courses of the PhD program. - At least 1 article (as first author) in a peer-reviewed journal in the Science Citation Index, and some papers in relevant peer-reviewed and indexed conferences.
 Only published or definitely accepted articles can be considered.

-Materials from publications of the candidate can be reused in the preparation of the chapters of the

-- Submitted all annual progress reports. - A positive endorsement by the Thesis Accompanying Committee, stating that the dissertation is ready for public defence.
+Materials from publications of the candidate can be reused in the preparation of the chapters of the - Materials from publications of the candidate can be reused in the preparation of the chapters of the dissertation. - Submitted all annual progress reports. - A positive endorsement by the Thesis Accompanying Committee, stating that the dissertation is ready for public defence.